 The Commodities Futures Trading Commission (the "CFTC") has adopted certain requirements that subject registered investment companies and their advisers to regulation by the CFTC if a registered investment company invests more than a prescribed level of its net assets in CFTC-regulated futures, options and swaps, or if a registered investment company markets itself as providing investment exposure to such instruments.
-Due to the Fund's potential use of CFTC-regulated futures and swaps above CFTC Rule 4.5 limits, it will be considered a "commodity pool" under the Commodity Exchange Act upon commencement of operations.
+Due to the Fund's use of CFTC-regulated futures and swaps above CFTC Rule 4.5 limits, the Fund is considered a "commodity pool" under the Commodity Exchange Act.

 The Fund is non-diversified.
 To the extent the Index is concentrated in a particular industry, the Fund is expected to be concentrated in that industry.
-As of May 31, 2021, the Index was invested in the futures contracts of the 11 commodities, 6 currencies, and 5 global bond markets listed above.
+As of May 31, 2022 the Index was invested in the futures contracts of the 11 commodities, 6 currencies, and 5 global bond markets listed above.